qinyuanhang/RubyWatirProject/README.md

             1> make sure at most 10 article display when first time click filter 2> make sure "show more result" link present at bottom of this page 3> click "show more result", make sure 10 more articles appended.
-        2) if the number of filter result is less then 10 1> display all the articles
+        2) if the number of filter result is less than 10 1> display all the articles
             2> make sure "show more result" link disappear
     3: test every article include items: